-From Author to Reader: an Overview of the Book Publishing Process
+From Writer to Reader: An Overview of the Book Publishing Process

-All the departments in a book publishing company (traditional or self-publishing) work to get your magnum opus from book proposal or manuscript to finished book.
-Here's the flow of the book publication process:
+All the departments at a book publisher, whether traditional or self-publishing, work to get your magnum opus from manuscript to finished book.
+Here's the flow of the book publication process.

-First stop, the editorial department where, in collaboration with the author, the editor spends months helping guide the content flow of the book and the language of the text, whipping the manuscript into readable and publishable shape.
+First stop: The editorial department.
+The book's editor, in collaboration with the author, spends months helping guide the content flow of the book and the language of the text, whipping the manuscript into readable and publishable shape.
 At the same time, the editor is also working with his or her colleagues (as well as the author) to come up with a brilliant title and subtitle that will entice readers to the book.
 The book editorial process itself has several stages and the different members of the editorial team perform different functions.

 Book Marketing & Publicity

-The book sales departments "sell in" your book to the many and varied retailers who sell books—from small independent bookstores to wholesalers who supply a variety of accounts to special markets like gift stores.
-The sub-rights department also "sells" books, more specifically, that department sells the right to publish a book in alternate formats, different languages, and to adapt it for different media).
+The book sales departments "sell in" your book to the many and varied places who carry books—from small independent bookstores to wholesalers who supply other types of retailers, like gift stores.
+The sub-rights department also "sells" books—or, more specifically, the right to publish a book in alternate formats, different languages, and to adapt it for different media).

 All of these processes work toward the "launch" of the book into the marketplace, and many (sales, publicity, marketing) continue afterward as well to help "sell-through" the book—that is, get it out of the bookseller's hands and into the hands of the consumer.